Skip to main content

 Enforcement of Child Support Court Orders

 In some states, the order itself will state that the parent's wages will be withheld.
-Additional actions that may be taken include:
+In addition to income withholding, other actions that the state allows include:

 • Interception of tax refunds

-Remember that in most states an actual child support order must be in place before any enforcement/collection action can be taken.
-Once a child support order is issued, the state's child support services/enforcement agency can then provide parent location, support collection, or support enforcement services.
+Remember that in most states, an actual child support order must be in place before any enforcement/collection action can be taken.
+Once a child support order is issued, the state's child support services/enforcement agency can then provide parent location, support collection, or support enforcement actions.

 Changes to Child Support Orders

-Child support can be increased or decreased if there is a change in parental (or child) circumstances to justify the change, such as:
+The court can alter an existing order.
+The judge may reduce or increase the amount of child support if there is a change in parental (or child) circumstances to justify the change, such as:

 • An increase or decrease in the payer's income